cheesoup/GRPH/_posts/2021-12-07-antialiased-oscillators.md

 From what I can tell, frequency dithering was initially implemented by [Scott 'Acriel' Nordlund](https://www.youtube.com/channel/UC84u8v2FyqmXjSxYh1d7PRQ) in PureData.
 While not an algorithm for reducing aliasing perse, frequency dithering shapes harmonics which have folded over into something a bit more tolerable.
 Below is a spectrogram of a sawtooth sweep which makes uses of frequency dithering.
 In contrast to the PolyBLEP spectrogram, it is much noisier.
 However, there is no perceivable fold-over past a certain threshold.

-{% include image.html url='sweep_dither.png' caption='Sawtooth Sweep w/ Frequency Dithering' %}
+{% include image.html url='sweep_dither.png' caption='Spectrogram of a Sawtooth Sweep w/ Frequency Dithering' %}

+{% include audio.html source='sweep_dither.mp3' type='mp3' caption='Sawtooth Sweep w/ Frequency Dithering' %}

 The idea behind frequency dithering revolves around translating an oscillator's frequency to integer ratios of the sample rate (i.e. ``x / 44100`` where ``x`` is a whole number) prior to the calculation of ``delta``.
 This has the effect of causing harmonic partials above Nyquist to re-align with the harmonic series (integer ratios of the base frequency) at the cost of tuning inaccuracies.
 To fix these inaccuracies, we can generate an average frequency by calculating the two closest frequencies to a target frequency given the above restrictions and rapidly modulate between them.